Registering a Trademark in Brazil: What Every International Business Should Know

 2. How Foreign Companies Can Register Trademarks in Brazil

-a) Direct filing with the INPI
+a) Direct filing with INPI

 b) Filing through the Madrid Protocol